ncherneh/homepage/README.md

 ## Result

-Follow the link below to see the result:
+Follow the link in about to see the result
-[ncherneh.github.io/homepage/]